allusion-app/Allusion/README.md

 An installable executable can be built using `yarn package` for your platform in the `/dist` folder.
 The building is performed using the [electron-builder](https://www.electron.build/) package, and is configured by a section in the `package.json` file.
 Builds are automatically published to Github Releases when a tag is created in GitHub.

+## Further Information

+We moved anything related to documentation or answers to frquently asked questions into our [wiki](https://github.com/allusion-app/Allusion/wiki).